Supply Chain Self-Assessment

 5

-My organization’s order picking and fulfillment process is fast and accurate.
+My organization’s order picking and fulfillment processes are accurate and meet speed targets based on customer expectations.

-My organization consistently meets our promised delivery lead times to customers.
+We consistently meet our promised delivery dates to customers.

 9. PERFORMANCE MANAGEMENT